-Number Component Function 0 Two RJ-45 ports Connect a standard network patch cable for either or both purposes below: Connect to the SENSOR port of a Raritan product (like a PX3 PDU) or Legrand PDU.
-Cascade DX2 sensor package(s).
-See Cascading DX2 Sensor Packages (on page 18).
-2 Two pairs of termination points Connect two discrete detectors/switches. € Two LEDs Indicate two channels' status.
+Number Component Function 0 Two RJ-45 ports Connect a standard network patch cable to:

+Number Component Function • Connect to the SENSOR port of a Raritan product (like a PX3 PDU) or Legrand PDU. • Cascade DX2 sensor package(s).
+See Cascading DX2 Sensor Packages (on page 23).
+2 Two pairs of termination points Connect two discrete detectors/switches.
+6 Two LEDs Indicate two channels' status.